Trifurcula victoris

 Trifurcula victoris is a moth of the family Nepticulidae.
 It is only known from the extremely dry region in the southeast part of the Province of Almería in Spain.

 The wingspan is 6.5-7.2 mm for males and 6.5–7 mm for females.
-Adult males have a uniformly coloured yellow patch and relatively pale forewings.

 The larvae feed on Anthyllis cytisoides.
-The larva makes a hardly visible gallery in the bark of the host plant.
-The larvae are not visible in the mine.
-Mines were collected on stems, heavily infested by gall-forming coccids.
 The larvae were found in January and adults emerged from February to May.